Recap: Firefly E13 "Heart of Gold"

 - Bait-and-Switch Comment: When Mal comes out of Nandi's room half-dressed, the sex-positive Inara reassures him that she's happy they were able to give each other comfort before the battle.
 Mal seeks to confirm that Inara is not upset:Inara: I wouldn't say I'm entirely okay.
 I'm a little appalled at her taste.

 - Mal insisting that he wasn't startled.

-- Inara telling Mal she wasn't angry with the captain sleeping with Inara's best friend.
+- Inara telling Mal she isn't angry with the captain for sleeping with Inara's best friend.
 The next scene is of Inara crying her eyes out.

 - Bread, Eggs, Breaded Eggs: The shooting script features this little gem:Mal: I'll never understand rich folk.
 All that money, this is what they do with it.

 Mal: It's puppets.

 Inara: It's puppet art.

 - Brutal Honesty:Jayne: Can I start getting sexed already!

 - Chaste Hero: Subverted.
 Nandi comments that, despite being in a brothel, only Jayne shows any interest in the girls who work there.
 But the real reason is that Wash is married, Simon's too straitlaced for that, and Mal is too focused on... the job.
 Only Book really counts as chaste, and even he seems to be trying really hard to distract himself with work when the girls are around.